 Bath salts are a synthetic drug that has many dangerous side effects.
 Most people who use bath salts are aware that there are dangers involved in using the substance, but they may not know how dangerous it is or how dangerous it can be to use bath salts while drinking alcohol.
 The interaction of bath salts and alcohol can lead to serious health consequences.

-The Side Effects of Using Bath Salts With Alcoholic Drinks
+Effects of Using Bath Salts With Alcoholic Drinks

 Bath salts, also known as synthetic cathinones, are among the numerous synthetic drugs that have been created to mimic the chemical properties of certain illegal drugs.
 These so-called designer drugs were originally produced to bypass laws against certain drugs.